Runtime Reference

 Parameters:

 • tile_points (warp.array) – Array of positions that define the tiles to be allocated.
-The array can be a 2D, N-by-3 array of warp.int32 values, indicating index space positions, or can be a 1D array of warp.vec3 values, indicating world space positions.
+The array may use an integer scalar type (2D N-by-3 array of warp.int32 or 1D array of warp.vec3i values), indicating index space positions, or a floating point scalar type (2D N-by-3 array of warp.float32 or 1D array of warp.vec3f values), indicating world space positions.
 Repeated points per tile are allowed and will be efficiently deduplicated.

 • translation (array-like) – Translation between the index and world spaces.